Skip to content

 Price bands and what moves the château package figure

-Package figures across the collection run from €8,000 for venue access to €105,000 for a top all-inclusive tier, with most weekend packages landing between €17,000 and €42,000.
+Package figures span a wide range, from venue-only estate access at the lighter end up to the fullest all-inclusive tiers, with most weekend packages landing in the tens of thousands of euros.
 Three things move that figure most: the guest count the tier is priced for, the depth of inclusions, and the season.

 Guest count is the largest lever on a tiered package, because a tier sized for 100 can sit double a tier sized for 30.
 Inclusions are next: a package with catering, sleeping, and a rehearsal dinner folded in carries a higher headline than one that prices those separately.
 Peak summer dates can add a further loading over shoulder-season figures.